-I’m currently on a “literal” odyssey to publish three books (two fiction and one non-fiction).
-Publishing a book is something that I’ve wanted to do since I was ten, so this is a pretty big deal!
-I’m constantly amazed by the power of words and the ability they have to shape our souls.
+That article has launched my literary career.
+Now I’m on a “literal” odyssey to publish and market three books—this year.
+Two of my books have already been accepted for publication (one through Berrett-Koehler Publishers, and another through Shadow Mountain Publishing).
+Authoring a book is something that I’ve wanted to do since I was ten, so the fact that it’s all happening is almost unbelievable.
+But I’m just a lover of literature and I’m constantly amazed by the power of words and the ability they have to shape and heal our souls.

-I’m a Mormon and have a great interest in religious history and symbolism.
-Please do not misconstrue my interest in these things (and frequent postings on these subjects) as some type of zealotry or an attempt to appear pious.
+I’m a Mormon and have a great interest in religious history, symbolism, and spirituality.
+Please do not misconstrue my interest in these things (and frequent postings on these subjects) as some type of zealotry or as an attempt to appear pious.
 It’s a hobby of mine.
-I’m probably the most deeply flawed and imperfect Mormon and I’ve often used my faith as a way to help me cope with my struggles.
+I’m a deeply flawed and imperfect Mormon and I’ve often used my faith as a way to help me cope with my struggles.
 Spirituality is the way in which I best understand the world—it’s the way my mind makes sense of life.

-With that in mind, my focus in all these various projects is to promote good causes.
+With that in mind, my primary focus in all that I do is to promote good things.
 Winston Churchill said it best when he said: “What is the use of living, if it be not to strive for noble causes and to make this muddled world a better place for those who will live in it after we are gone?…I avow my faith that we are marching towards better days.
 Humanity will not be cast down.
 We are going on swinging bravely forward along the grand high road and already behind the distant mountains is the promise of the sun.”
 Winston S. Churchill (Dundee, Scotland, on 10 October 1908)